telerik/teststudio-docs/docs/features/recorder/compact-recording-toolbar.md

 > **Tip**
 >
 > Use the *Pause/Break* key on your keyboard to toggle the Hover Over Highlighting.

-- **Quick Steps** - presents a context sensitive list of tasks that can be performed against the highlighted element, such as <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification" target="_blank">build a verification</a>, create a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/Wait" target="_blank">wait step</a>, etc.

-![Quick Steps][4]

-- **Add to Elements** -  adds the highlighted element to the <a href="/features/elements-explorer/overview" target="_blank">Elements Explorer</a>.

-![Add to Elements][5]

-- **Locate in DOM** - opens the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">DOM Explorer in the __Advanced Recording Tools__</a> and selects the highlighted element.

-![Locate in DOM][6]

-- **Build Step...** - selects the highlighted element from the DOM tree and opens the <a href="/features/recorder/advanced-recording-tools/element-steps/steps-overview" target="_blank">Element Steps</a> tab in the Advanced Recording Tools.
-There are additional actions and verifications you can add against the selected element.
-For example, you can add mouse actions and <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/advanced-verification" target="_blank">advanced verification steps</a> for attribute, image or text from image.

-![Build Step][7]

 ## Recording Mode ##